This file contains a number of ideas and suggestions and references

 If you want to use the suggested permission setup, ship this file.

-For the contents, cf. PERMISSIONS.md
+For the contents, cf. PERMISSIONS.md.

 Use, change, replace as is fitting for your distribution.